mshumko/asilib/docs/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: ./_static/example_1.png
+    :alt: A fisheye lens view of an auroral arc.
+    :width: 75%

     A bright auroral arc that was analyzed by Imajo et al., 2021 "Active auroral arc powered by accelerated electrons from very high altitudes"